wlonk/arcadia/rules/the_host.rst

 child, to see good wheat rotting in the field.

-Fairies, though, all at root share an esoteric desire: to possess and steal away magicians.
+Fairies, though, all at root share an esoteric desire: to possess and steal away mortal magicians.
 There are stories of magicians with fairy assistants back in the golden age of magic, but these magicians, even when they understood quite well what they were doing, walked a razor's edge.
 The reasons a fairy might want to possess magicians might vary: as